-No matter where you are in Plymouth, we’re available for you!
-Our top areas include:
+No matter where you are in Plymouth, there are instructors available for you!
+The top areas include:

 Beaumont, Crabtree, Crownhill, Derriford, Efford, Honicknowle, Mannamead, North Prospect, St Budeaux and Whitleigh.